hellohaptik/docs_haptik/docs/agent-chat/bot-agent-handover.md

 ### **2. Assigning chat through an Integration function:**

-If an integration function exists, then we will transfer the chat to a team as per the function written in code.
+If an integration function exists, then we will transfer the chat to a team as per the integration function.

 Points 1, 2 above are automated methods for moving a chat from Bot to Agent.